redbluesquare/DevOps-Course-Workshop-Module-11-Security/part_1.md

 ## Part 1 - Protected web API

-We want to create a web API which is protected by [Azure Active Directory authentication](https://docs.microsoft.com/en-us/azure/active-directory/authentication/overview-authentication#:~:text=One%20of%20the%20main%20features,of%20a%20username%20and%20password.).
+We want to create a web API which is protected by [Microsoft Entra authentication](https://docs.microsoft.com/en-us/azure/active-directory/authentication/overview-authentication#:~:text=One%20of%20the%20main%20features,of%20a%20username%20and%20password.).
 That means it shouldn't be possible to access the api without a valid authentication token.
 We'll use Azure services to generate and verify the token.
 Specifically, we will be using the OAuth2 ["client credentials"](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) flow, useful for server-to-server interaction.

 ### 1.1: Set up the web API